 Area of Emphasis

-Beyond the core curriculum, the program has four areas of substantive emphasis: (1) aging, chronic illness, and disability; (2) health care economics and policy; (3) race/class/gender and health; and (4) science, technology and medicine studies.
+Beyond the core curriculum, the program has areas of substantive emphasis: (1) race, class, gender and health disparities; (2) science, technology, and medicine studies; and (3) social determinants of health, including, community and individual exposures to violence, incarceration, and work conditions.
 Students must select at least one area formally but are encouraged to take courses in each of the different areas.
 By the end of their third year, students are expected to have completed at least 2 courses in their emphasis/es.